tomhendra/peronsal-site/README.md

 - TypeScript, ESLint and Prettier config from [Paulin Trognon](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js).
 - Jest & Testing Library config from [Frédérick Morin](https://github.com/freddydumont/theme-ui-next-boilerplate).

+**TO KEEP AS LIGHTWEIGHT AS POSSIBLE FOR QUICK REFACTORS, WHILST LEARNING REACT PROPERLY & PRACTISING KENT C DODD'S TEACHINGS ON THIS PROJECT!**

 ## Done

 - Created new branch `legacy` as a backup of `main`.